 When you connect your email, Facebook, and Twitter, you can follow your contacts who are also on Pocket and see all the links shared by them under the “recommended” tab.

 So, the next time you see a really interesting article while you are working, just hit the Pocket button and read it later, whenever you have time.
+Alternatively, try Instapaper, one of the best Pocket alternatives.
+Read our Instapaper vs Pocket to see how they stack up against each other.

 The right productivity app will depend on your work environment and the industry you work in.
 While there are numerous productivity apps available online, some of them will end up wasting your time instead of saving.